History - Access to Higher Education Diploma

 Assessment will be a mixture of coursework, presentations, essays, reports and exam based units to help you become more familiar with the types of assessment you will get at university.

-The learners next progress to Higher Education at University, either within City and Islington or an external provider, to study Politics and International Relations , History, Sociology or Law as well as a range of combined and related degrees.
+The learners next progress to Higher Education at University, either within City and Islington College or an external provider, and study Psychology, Sociology, History as well as a range of combined and related degrees.

-If you require any further information please visit our awarding body website http://www.ocnlondon.org.uk/who-we-help/learners.aspx or please contact our customer team on 020 7700 9202.
+If you require any further information please visit our awarding body website, OCN London.